The Toronto Maple Leafs chose Czech Defenseman Tomas Kaberle in the Eighth Round of the 1996 NHL Draft, and it turned out to be a steal.

 Ron Ellis played 1,034 Games in the National Hockey League, all of which were in the blue and white of the Toronto Maple Leafs.

-Jimmy Thomson was an underappreciated cog in the machine that won four Stanley Cups in five seasons (1947-51), which coincidentally is also not as respected as their four titles in the 1960s.
+Jimmy Thomson was an underappreciated cog in the machine that won four Stanley Cups in five seasons (1947-51), a period that coincidentally is not as respected as their four titles in the 1960s.

 Playing at Defense, Thomson was twice a Second Team All-Star and led the NHL in Defensive Point Shares three times.
 Thomson was not a scorer but was an expert passer who managed to land in the top ten in Assists twice.
 Thomson played twelve years with the Leafs, with a final one in Chicago.